The Family Dog Denver: July 1968: The Dog Closes for Good

 As Barry Fey's vision grew, The Dog closed and he moved on to become one of the world's biggest and most influential rock promoters.
 The Feys started Feyline Productions, and helped pioneer and define the era of Rock promotion.
-Feyline held the 1968 Denver Pop Festival, Cynthia opened up the Denver concert venue Ebbets Field with Chuck Morris.
+Feyline held the 1969 Denver Pop Festival, Cynthia opened up the Denver concert venue Ebbets Field (rock club) with Chuck Morris.
 Feyline re-developed Red Rocks Amphitheater into a major concert venue, and opened the Rainbow Music Hall.
 Along the way Feyline was pivotal in the early promotion of countless bands like Led Zeppelin, Queen and Black Sabbath.
 Of particular note was Barry's promotion of the 1983 U2 Live at Red Rocks: Under a Blood Red Sky, which has been credited for catapulting U2 to global fame as well as making Red Rocks Amphitheater an internationally recognized music venue.
 He is also heavily responsible for helping save the Colorado Symphony Orchestra and for a decade-plus long effort to bring Major League Baseball to Denver, which helped land the Colorado Rockies franchise.
 Barry Fey was inducted into the Colorado Music Hall of Fame in 2012.